zuozhenggh/learning-library/data-management-library/database/21c/fundamentals/blockchain-tables-adb/blockchain-tables-adb.md

 * Create the Blockchain table and insert rows
 * Manage blockchain tables and rows in a blockchain table
 * Create a certificate directory and add your certificate
-* Sign a row in the blockchain table
+* Generate row bytes for a row and sign the row in blockchain table
 * Check the validity of rows in the blockchain table with and without signature

 ### Prerequisites